lammps/lammps/doc/src/Howto_lammps_gui.rst

 Using the LAMMPS GUI
 ====================

-LAMMPS GUI is essentially a simple graphical text editor that is linked to the :ref:`LAMMPS C-library interface <lammps_c_api>` and thus can run LAMMPS directly using the contents of the editor's text buffer as input.
+LAMMPS GUI is a simple graphical text editor that is linked to the :ref:`LAMMPS C-library interface <lammps_c_api>` and thus can run LAMMPS directly using the contents of the editor's text buffer as input.

-This is similar to what people usually would do to run LAMMPS using a regular text editor to edit the input and run the necessary command, possibly including the text editor, from a command line terminal window.
-That is quite effective when running LAMMPS on high-performance computing facilities and when you are very proficient with using the command line.
-The main benefit of a GUI application is that this integrates very well with graphical desktop environments and many basic tasks can be done directly from within the GUI without switching to a text console and requiring external programs or scripts to extract data from the generated output.
-This makes it easier for beginners to get started running simple LAMMPS simulation and thus very suitable for tutorials on LAMMPS and then makes it easier to switch to a full featured text editor and more sophisticated visualization and analysis tools.
+This is similar to what people traditionally would do to run LAMMPS: using a regular text editor to edit the input and run the necessary commands, possibly including the text editor, too, from a command line terminal window.
+That is quite effective when running LAMMPS on high-performance computing facilities and when you are very proficient in using the command line.
+The main benefit of a GUI application is that this integrates well with graphical desktop environments and many basic tasks can be done directly from within the GUI without switching to a text console or requiring external programs or scripts to extract data from the generated output.
+This makes it easier for beginners to get started running simple LAMMPS simulations and thus very suitable for tutorials on LAMMPS.
+But also makes it easier to switch to a full featured text editor and more sophisticated visualization and analysis tools.

 -----

 The following text provides a detailed tour of the features and functionality of the LAMMPS GUI.
+This document describes LAMMPS GUI version 1.2.

 Main window
 -----------